-The best fitness deals to expect this Amazon Prime Day
+The best early fitness deals this Amazon Prime Day

 Last year’s best fitness deals in the UK

-If you’re more a yogi than a runner, then the good news is that last year the FitBeast yoga mat had a discount of around 30 per cent, bringing the price to £19.99 (Amazon.co.uk).

-But it’s not just exercise equipment that can enhance a workout, handy gadgets like Apple’s airpod pro’s (£189, Amazon.co.uk) are also a must-have for avid gym-goers.
+But it’s not just exercise equipment that can enhance a workout, handy gadgets like Apple’s airpod pros (£184, Amazon.co.uk) are also a must-have for avid gym-goers.

-Last year we saw an impressive 25 per cent discount on them, but our tech writer predicts that this year’s saving will be even greater – especially given that they’re almost three years old and a second-gen AirPods pro are heavily rumoured to arrive in the autumn.
+Last year we saw an impressive 25 per cent discount on them, but our tech writer predicts that this year’s saving will be even greater – especially given that they’re almost three-years-old and a second-gen AirPods pro are heavily rumoured to arrive in the autumn.

-Similarly, the Apple watch series 6 (£301.80, Amazon.co.uk) get a generous price cut of £50, which is quite a big deal when it comes to Apple.
+Similarly, the Apple watch series 6 (£325.76, Amazon.co.uk) got a generous price cut of £50, which is quite a big deal when it comes to Apple.
 And. with a new model out, this saving should only get better this year.
-You can keep a closer eye on all Apple discounts in our dedicated page for the brand.
+You can keep a closer eye on all Apple discounts on our dedicated page for the brand.

 How to get the best deals